-Normally, we talk about code at Oursky, but a discussion about period leave in Hong Kong this spring got us thinking about our team culture.
-Our first question was, why is this even a debate?
-Do all companies need to have meetings and legislature to figure this out?
+Normally, we talk about code at Oursky, but a discussion about period leave in Hong Kong last spring got us thinking about our team culture.
+Why were people having this debate?
+Or rather, we realized, the question was: why wasn’t it one for us?

 - remote work until noon